-Danny: In our case absolutely it takes a village to raise a child.
+Danny: In our case, absolutely it takes a village to raise a child.
 We have a big family.
-I have 7 kids.
-My mom has 12 brothers and sisters and my dad has 13.
+I have seven kids.
+My mom has 12 brothers and sisters, and my dad has 13.
 So we have a large family that helps.
-This large family helps to keep the kids on the straight and narrow too.
+This large family helps keep the kids on the straight and narrow.

 Damacio: This happened a lot to us when we were kids too.
 We looked to Mr. White as a dad as well as a Coach.
 He fed us, bought us shoes, and kept us in line.
 We have a dad, and we love our dad.
 But Mr. White was there while dad was working in the fields.